-Developing time-bound targets and milestones to bring suppliers back into compliance Providing information on appropriate actions that can be taken to address non-compliance Assessing the efficacy and efforts of non-compliant supplier actions through consistent and quantified metrics Re-integrating suppliers back into supply chain based on the successful and verifiable completion of activities
+Developing time-bound targets and milestones to bring suppliers back into compliance Providing information on appropriate actions that can be taken to address noncompliance

+Assessing the efficacy and efforts of non-compliant supplier actions through consistent and quantified metrics

+Re-integrating suppliers back into supply chain based on the successful and verifiable completion of activities

-Our Supplier Scorecards are conducted annually to engage suppliers on traceability and verification, certification, policy and implementation, grievance management and transparency.
-The scorecards allow us to identify more capable partners who are poised to help drive industry leading actions, as well as suppliers at the other end of the spectrum where we can focus capability building efforts to improve their foundational programs.
-In 2019, we continued to share the assessments with suppliers and are working with them to develop time-bound action plans unique to each situation.
-Through our Supplier Scorecard, we have seen the average supplier performance score improve by 61% since the 2017 baseline.
+Types of monitoring, monitoring frequency, response to non-compliance: We conduct our Supplier Scorecards annually to engage suppliers on traceability and verification; certification; policy and implementation; grievance management; and transparency.
+In 2020, we included NDPE IRF reporting in the newest iteration and continued to share the assessments with suppliers.
+We are currently working with them to develop tailored time-bound action plans.
+The average supplier performance score improved by 106% since the 2017 baseline. % suppliers in compliance reflects suppliers that reported their NDPE profiles.

 The grievance mechanism provides continuous monitoring for our agricultural supply chain.
-We engage our direct suppliers who source from the companies at the center of the complaint to: Validate the allegations; Demonstrate the importance we attach to addressing the concerns raised; Understand corrective action steps already taken and planned in the future; and Influence those actions and monitor progress towards completion and ultimately address the complaint.
-At the end of 2019, a total of 18 grievances were registered in our system, including legacy grievances.
-Three of the grievances, and others to make progress.
+We engage our direct suppliers who source from the companies at the center of the complaint to: Validate the allegations; Demonstrate the importance we attach to addressing the concerns; Understand previous and future corrective action steps; and Influence those actions, monitor progress towards completion and address the complaint.
+At the end of 2020, 28 grievances were registered in our system, including legacy grievances.
+Most of the concerns relate to palm oil production in Southeast Asia.
+12 of the grievances have been closed, and PepsiCo deemed four to be "out-of-scope."
+11 remain open, and we continue to engage with suppliers, peers and others to make progress.